VyatkinAlexey/Noiseless/README.md

 ### Autoencoder mode

-If you want to test architecture and learn model like classical autoencoder, you may use notebook `TestAutoencoderStructure.ipynb`, which is inside `Notebook` folder.
+If you want to test architecture and learn model like classical autoencoder, you may use notebook `TestAutoencoderStructure.ipynb`, which is inside `Notebooks` folder.

 ### How to train model